Failing septic systems a cause for concern

 What does this have to do with septic systems?
 Septic systems are a form of onsite sewage treatment common in rural Michigan communities, homes surrounding lakes, and throughout some suburban communities as well.

 More than 1.3 million homes and businesses in Michigan depend on septic systems to treat wastewater.
-The Michigan Department of Environment, Great Lakes & Energy (DEGLE) estimates there are 130,000 failing systems currently operating in Michigan.
-That represents about 1-in-10 of more than 1.3-million systems installed statewide.
-DEGLE further estimates that Michigan’s numerous failing septic systems release upwards of 31 million gallons of raw sewage every day into our groundwater.
+The Michigan Department of Environment, Great Lakes & Energy (EGLE) estimates there are 330,000 failing systems currently operating in Michigan.
+That represents around 25% of the 1.3-million systems installed statewide.
+EGLE further estimates that Michigan’s numerous failing septic systems release upwards of 31 million gallons of raw sewage every day into our groundwater.
 Sometimes a failing septic system is obvious to the homeowner and is repaired or replaced quickly.
 But system failures can also easily go unnoticed and unrepaired for years.

 If not maintained, failing septic systems can contaminate groundwater and harm the environment by releasing bacteria, viruses, and household toxics to local waterways.
 Proper septic system maintenance protects public health, the environment, and saves the homeowner money through avoided costly repairs.
 If we want to keep E. coli and other pathogens out of our waterways, we need to address the problem of septic systems that may be failing to adequately treat our wastewater.